-Portrait of America, in its inaugural year, is currently accepting submissions.
-The nationwide project aims to show the true face of modern America.
+Portrait of America is a nationwide project which aims to show the true face of modern America.

 Amid the ongoing turmoil of the divisive presidential election and political climate, recent news, and the growing international refugee crisis, America is on the verge of enormous change and great disagreement with passionate beliefs on all sides of the discussion.